mathigon/textbooks/content/graph-theory/content.md

 ---
 > id: bridges-4

-Comparing these numbers for graphs which are possible and those which are not possible, it seems that a graph can be drawn if it [[has no more than two “odd” vertices|only has “even” vertices|has no vertices with an order larger than 4|has an odd number of vertices|has no vertices of order 3]].
+Comparing these numbers for graphs which are possible, and those which are not possible, it seems that a graph can be drawn if it [[has no more than two “odd” vertices|only has “even” vertices|has no vertices with an order larger than 4|has an odd number of vertices|has no vertices of order 3]].
 This condition can